MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02.md

 # Student lab manual
 ## Lab Scenario

 In the labs of this course you will assume the role of Joni Sherman, a System Administrator for Contoso Ltd. Your organization is planning to deploy Microsoft Teams.
 Before starting the deployment, IT department is gathering business requirements about Teams governance as well as data security and compliance, including how the data shared in Teams be regulated according to the organization's compliance requirements.
-After you complete the planning process, you will configure Office 365 Groups governance, protect Teams from threats, and configure Teams to meet your organization compliance requirements.
+After you complete the planning process, you will configure Microsoft 365 Groups governance, protect Teams from threats, and configure Teams to meet your organization compliance requirements.

 ## Objectives